 (3) When a water action is classified as variable, it should be represented by two components:

-a permanent component Gw,rep taken as the mean of Gw;
+— a permanent component Gw,rep taken as the mean of Gw;

-a variable component Qw,rep equal to the representative value of the variation in water action.
+— a variable component Qw,rep equal to the representative value of the variation in water action.

 (4) The representative value Qw,rep should be selected in line with the definitions of characteristic, frequent and quasi-permanent values in 6.1.2.3(1).